Superrehtard/old_diaspora_wiki/Customize-your-splash-page.md

-All you have to do is define a view as  `app/views/home/_show.html.haml` to define your own splash page for your Diaspora pod.
+All you have to do is to create a `app/views/home/_show.html.haml` to define your own splash page for your Diaspora pod.
 Or `app/views/home/_show.html.erb` if you prefer to write plain HTML instead of [HAML](http://haml-lang.com/).
+Do not copy or overwrite `app/views/home/show.html.haml` (note the missing underscore)!

 A very basic example a `_show.html.haml` file would be something like: